camunda/camunda-docs-manual/content/reference/bpmn20/tasks/service-task.md

 [section]({{< relref "user-guide/process-engine/expression-language.md#use-expression-language-as-delegation-code" >}})
 of the [User Guide]({{< relref "user-guide/index.md" >}}.

-## Generic Java Delegates & Field Injection
+# Generic Java Delegates & Field Injection

 You can easily write generic Java Delegate classes which can be configured later on via the BPMN 2.0 XML in the Service Task.
-Please refer to the [Field Injection]({{< relref "user-guide/process-engine/delegation-code.md" >}}-field-injection) section of the [User Guide]({{< relref "user-guide/index.md" >}} for details.
+Please refer to the [Field Injection]({{< relref "user-guide/process-engine/delegation-code.md#field-injection" >}}) section of the [User Guide]({{< relref "user-guide/index.md" >}}) for details.

-## Service task results
+# Service Task Results

 The return value of a service execution (for a service task exclusively using expression) can be assigned to an already existing or to a new process variable by specifying the process variable name as a literal value for the `camunda:resultVariable` attribute of a service task definition.
 Any existing value for a specific process variable will be overwritten by the result value of the service execution.
 When not specifying a result variable name, the service execution result value is ignored.